kararei/tp/docs/DeveloperGuide.md

     * 3a1.
 System displays an error message: "Invalid index.
 Please provide a valid index."
     * 3a2.
 Use case resumes at step 2.

-**Use case: Search for Contacts and Trips**
+**Use case: Find a Contact**

 **MSS**

-1. Travel Agent requests to search for contacts or trips using a keyword.
+1. Travel Agent find for contacts or trips using a keyword.
 2. System searches for matching contacts and trips.
 3. System displays a list of matching results.

-    Use case ends.

-**Extensions**

-* 2a.
-No matches are found.
-    * 2a1.
-System displays a message: "No matches found."
-    * 2a2.
     Use case ends.

 **Use case: Export Customer and Service Information**